kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 ### The plugins.yaml file

 The `plugins.yaml` file contains the list of [plugins](https://status.build.kyma-project.io/plugins) you enable on a given repository.
 See the example of such a file [here](../../prow/plugins.yaml).

 For more details, see the [Kubernetes documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#enable-some-plugins-by-modifying-pluginsyaml).

+### The jobs directory

+The `jobs` directory contains the Prow jobs configuration.
+See the example of such a file [here](../../prow/jobs).

+For more details, see the [Kubernetes documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#add-more-jobs-by-modifying-configyaml).

 ### Verify the configuration

-To check if the `plugins.yaml` and `config.yaml` configuration files are correct, run the `check.sh {plugins_file_path} {config_file_path}` script.
+To check if the `plugins.yaml`, `config.yaml`, and jobs configuration files are correct, run the `validate-config.sh {plugins_file_path} {config_file_path} {jobs_dir_path}` script.
 For example, run:

 ```
-./check.sh ../prow/plugins.yaml ../prow/config.yaml
+./validate-config.sh ../prow/plugins.yaml ../prow/config.yaml ../prow/jobs
 ```

 ### Upload the configuration on a cluster